Joe Crawford (basketball)

 Joseph Reshard Crawford II (born June 17, 1986) is an American former professional basketball player.
-He formerly played at the University of Kentucky and was selected with the 58th overall pick by the Los Angeles Lakers in the 2008 NBA draft.
+He played college basketball for the Kentucky Wildcats and was selected with the 58th overall pick by the Los Angeles Lakers in the 2008 NBA draft.
 He signed with the Lakers on August 27, 2008, but was waived October 22, during the 2008–09 pre-season.

 High school and recruitment

 Crawford attended Renaissance High School in Detroit, where he led his team to a perfect 27–0 record and a state title.
 He was named a McDonald's All-American in 2004.
 Crawford originally committed to play for the University of Michigan, but reopened his recruitment and chose to attend the University of Kentucky as part of a freshman class that also featured Ramel Bradley and All-Americans Rajon Rondo and Randolph Morris.

 College career

 Crawford became a bigger part of the team's rotation in his sophomore season, averaging 10.2 points and 3.9 rebounds per game.

 During his junior year, Crawford started 32 of 34 games and averaged 14 points, 4 rebounds, and 2.4 assists per game.
 He was the leading scorer in 8 games and set a new career high in an overtime loss against the Georgia Bulldogs with 29 points.

 Crawford became the 54th Wildcat to score 1,000 points in his career on December 1, 2007, against the North Carolina Tarheels.

-On March 20, 2008, Crawford closed his career with a loss to Marquette Golden Eagles in the opening round of the NCAA tournament.
+On March 20, 2008, Crawford closed his career with a loss to Marquette Golden Eagles in the first round of the NCAA tournament.
 Crawford was the game's high scorer, matching a career-best with 35 points before fouling out.